AndrewWilson214/CTH-Pro-Link/README.md

 1. Select the __...__ button next to the "File or Program to Run" textfield.
 Navigate to where the __change-slide.bat__ file is and select it.
 If installed properly, this should be located at C:\Users\{home dir}\Documents\ProPresenter\change-slide.bat
 1. In "Command Line Parameters", simply type the slide number as it appears in ProPresenter.
 1. Save the cue and test it--everything should work.*

+# If it doesn't work...
+1. Make sure both computers are connected to the same network
+1. Try running setup.bat again.
+See [installation instructions](INSTALL.md) for help.

+### Support Options
+Still can't get it to work?
+I can help.
+Email Andrew Wilson at [andrewdwilson214@gmail.com](mailto:andrewdwilson214@gmail.com)